Responsive Email Quick Guide: Your Gateway to Better Email Campaigns

 Responsive Email Templates

-As you consider a responsive email template, you need to consider the different ways that emails display.
+With responsive email templates, you need to consider the different ways that your email design will display.
 While this includes screen size, you also need to consider different email websites and apps.
 Some may support responsive emails, but others won’t.

 With responsiveness, you have the best options available.
 You set it up so that it displays the email in a specific way based on the device that the subscriber uses.
 In the above example, people on a desktop get a different view than those using a mobile device.
 However, the style and information stays consistent.